tonellotto/terrier-micro/README.md

 ```

 The main script to perform batch query processing is the [retrieve](./docs/retrieve.md) tool.

+If you want to use all available processors on your machine to perform batch query processing, use the [parallel retrieve](./docs/parallel_retrieve.md) tool.

 Two other scripts are provided, to support advanced query processing strategies: the [ms-generate](./docs/ms-gen.md) and [bmw-generate](./docs/bmw-gen.md) tools.